syncfusion-content/blazor-docs/blazor/diagram/nodes/events.md

 # Events in Blazor Diagram Component

-Diagram provides some events support for node that triggers when interacting the node.
+Diagram provides some events support for the node that triggers when interacting with the node.

 ## Selection change

-The [SelectionChanged](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Diagrams.DiagramEvents.html#Syncfusion_Blazor_Diagrams_DiagramEvents_SelectionChanged) events is triggered when select/unselect the node or connector.
+The [SelectionChanged](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Diagrams.DiagramEvents.html#Syncfusion_Blazor_Diagrams_DiagramEvents_SelectionChanged) event will be triggered when you select/unselect the node or connector.
 The [IBlazorSelectionChangeEventArgs](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Diagrams.IBlazorSelectionChangeEventArgs.html) interface is used to get selection change event arguments.

 The following code example explains how to get the selection change event in the diagram.